 From personal experience, these locations in Great Smoky Mountains National Park are the best for landscape photography.
 I also offer my thoughts on when are the best times of the year to be there to capture the best possible photographs.

 Great Smoky Mountains National Park is one of my favorites for all the beautiful mountain scenes and winding rivers.
 There is also something very cozy and comfortable about this Park that makes it a joy to be in.

-Nothing speaks Smoky Mountains more than a photograph of the surrounding mountains from Clingman’s Dome, the high point in the park.
-The area is laid out perfectly for photography with a curved, double width sidewalk that extends all the way from the east to the west to provide for both sunrise and sunset photography.
+Nothing speaks the Smoky Mountains more than a photograph of the surrounding mountains from Clingman’s Dome, the high point in the park.
+The area is laid out perfectly for photography with a curved, double-width sidewalk that extends from the east to the west to provide for both sunrise and sunset photography.
 It can be chilly up there, so be prepared.

 Other Locations In Great Smoky Mountains National Park

 If you have the time, it’s worth checking out The Foothills Parkway, Roaring Fork Motor Trail on the north side of the Park.
-Along US 441 going over the mountains there is the Chimneys Picnic Area, Chimney Tops Trail, Alum Cave, Morton Overlook and Newfound Gap.
-On the North Carolina side, there is the Mingus Mill, Mingo Falls and some more great river access areas.
+Along US 441 going over the mountains, there is the Chimneys Picnic Area, Chimney Tops Trail, Alum Cave, Morton Overlook, and Newfound Gap.
+On the North Carolina side, there are the Mingus Mill, Mingo Falls, and some more great river access areas.